brugmanjoost/syncalot/README.md

   outerRight: [ 3 ]
 }
 ```
+You can also pass commonIdsOnly: true into asMap() which results in a map where each key is the commonId and each value is true.
 <a name="#3.2"></a>
 ## 3.2 Using arrays
 We can also use arrays, for example if the datasets look like this: